 How will we use your information?

-We will use your relationship information to keep you up to date with our campaign (including Mr Umunna’s interventions on any issues pertaining to the campaign), in particular to offer opportunities to engage with our activities.
+We will use your relationship information to keep you up to date with our campaign (including Mr Umunna’s interventions on any issues relating to centre-left European politics), in particular to offer opportunities to engage with our activities.
 You may opt out from receiving such information at any time (see Controlling your information, below).

 We may disclose your behavioural and relationship information to: